 1971: John Denver debuted on the Billboard Hot 100 with “Take Me Home, Country Roads,” which ultimately reached #2.

-1982: “Ebony and Ivory,” Paul McCartney’s duet with Stevie Wonder and the lead single from McCartney’s Tug of War LP, entered the Billboard Hot 100.
-Five weeks later the record reached #1.
+1982: “Ebony and Ivory,” Paul McCartney’s duet with Stevie Wonder and the lead single from McCartney’s third solo album, Tug of War, entered the Billboard Hot 100.
+Five weeks later, the record reached #1.

 2012: Bonnie Raitt released her sixteenth studio album, Slipstream.
-The LP became her first to enter the top 10 on the Billboard pop chart since Nick of Time in 1994.
+It became her first album to enter the top 10 on the Billboard pop chart since Nick of Time in 1994.

 Sheb Wooley, actor and singer best known as the writer and singer of the 1958 novelty song “The Purple People Eater,” was born in Erick, OK in 1921.